 If the individual referred to the DBS is a teacher, the School may also decide to make a referral to the Teaching Regulation Agency.

-11 Queries
+Queries

-If an applicant has any queries on how to complete the application form or any other matter they should contact the PA to the Headmistress.
+If an applicant has any queries on how to complete the application form or any other matter he/she should contact the Bursar's PA.